oculos/freeipa-postfixadmin/README.md

 ## Warning!

-This is not a ready product, and some functionality is missing.
-Even when that functionality is added, not sure if everything one would expect from this plugin is implemented.
-This was written with small deployments in mind.
+This plugin was written to help me to get away from saving my mail accounts data on MySQL.
+It isn't therefore a full feature product, and it was developed mostly to give me a GUI for managing mail accounts.
+Some functionality that you might be looking for, or some consistency checks when modifying data directly on LDAP, might be missing.
+Bear that in mind if you start using it, specially in large environments.

 ### Description